slepc/slepc/doc/source/documentation/hands-on/hands-on4.md

 Cyclic Matrix                  |  cyclic             |  SVDCYCLIC
-Lanczos with Explicit Restart  |  lanczos            |  SVDLANCZOS Lanczos with Thick Restart     |  trlanczos          |  SVDTRLANCZOS Lapack                         |  lapack             |  SVDLAPACK
+Lanczos with Explicit Restart  |  lanczos            |  SVDLANCZOS Lanczos with Thick Restart     |  trlanczos          |  SVDTRLANCZOS LAPACK                         |  lapack             |  SVDLAPACK

 :::{note}
-The Lapack solver is not really a full-featured singular value solver but simply an interface to some LAPACK routines.
+The LAPACK solver is not really a full-featured singular value solver but simply an interface to some LAPACK routines.
 These routines operate sequentially in dense mode and therefore are suitable only for small size problems.
 This solver should be used only for debugging purposes.
 :::

 :::{note}
 The default solver is `cross`.
 :::

-The first two solvers, `cross` and `cyclic`, are not real methods implemented in the SVD module, but are two convenient ways of solving the SVD problem by making use of the eigensolvers available in the EPS module.
-In those two cases, the SVD object manages an EPS object internally, whose parameters can be set as desired (typically only the method).
+The first two solvers, `cross` and `cyclic`, are not real methods implemented in the `SVD` module, but are two convenient ways of solving the SVD problem by making use of the eigensolvers available in the `EPS` module.
+In those two cases, the `SVD` object manages an `EPS` object internally, whose parameters can be set as desired (typically only the method).
 For example:

 ```{code} console
 $ ./ex14 -file $SLEPC_DIR/share/slepc/datafiles/matrices/rdb200.petsc -svd_type cyclic -svd_cyclic_eps_type lanczos -svd_cyclic_eps_lanczos_reorthog local